How To Delegate Better and Get More Done

 • the number of tasks beyond your core competencies

 If you’re a solopreneur or have a very small team, it might make sense to handle most tasks yourself.
-Once you start growing and taking on more clients, you’ll likely need to start delegating tasks to others.
+Once you start growing and taking on more clients, you’ll need to think about how to delegate tasks effectively.

-As your business grows more complex, you’ll also need to delegate more responsibility to others.
+As your operations become more complex, you’ll also need to assign work to others.
 This is because complex businesses require different people to specialize in different areas.
 For example, you might have someone who handles finance, someone who handles marketing, and someone who handles operations.

 No matter how big or small your business is, though, there will always be some tasks that only you can do.
-These are your core competencies—the things that make your business unique.
+These are your core competencies—the things that make your company unique.

 As a general rule, the more time you can devote to your core competencies, the better.
 That means your goal should be delegating as many tasks that are outside your core competencies as you can (safely) delegate.
 This will free up your time so that you can focus on the things that only you can do.

-While delegation can be complicated at times, knowing how to delegate better with these tips will help you get more done.
-Knowing the processes and understanding perfection isn’t always an option will help, but learning from your experiences and making any necessary adjustments for improvement will assist you in improving how you delegate tasks to your team.
+While delegation can be complicated at times, knowing how to delegate the right tasks with these tips will help you get more done.
+Knowing the processes and understanding perfection isn’t always an option will help, but learning from your experiences and making any necessary adjustments for improvement will assist you in improving how you delegate tasks to the right people.

 Running an agency?